 - Guide 1: How to Remove Digital Coin Tracker from Windows.

-- Guide 2: Get rid of Digital Coin Tracker from Mac OS X.
+- Guide 2: Get rid of Digital Coin Tracker on Mac OS X.

-- Guide 3: Remove Digital Coin Tracker from Google Chrome.
+- Guide 3: Remove Digital Coin Tracker in Google Chrome.

 - Guide 4: Erase Digital Coin Tracker from Mozilla Firefox.